devlionco/moodle-local_sharewith/README.md

 Share with plugin will allow to the teacher:
 1. copy activity from course to other course and section.
 2. copy course to different categories.
-3. copy section to some course.
+3. copy topic to some course.

 ![Copy Activity](https://blog.devlion.co/wp-content/uploads/sharewithPlugin.png)

 Next Features
 ------------
-1. send activity to other teacher
+1. share activity to other teacher
 2. share activity to bank of activities

 Requirements